rigsby-chi/ActiveCrowd/README.md

 Then you can access the framework via any browser as follow:

 ![Home Page](http://i.imgur.com/bZATTVB.png)
-_*This framework is design for Linux.
+_*This framework is designed for Linux.
 No Windows version is available for now._

 ***
 ## 1. Installation and Setup